Don’t Repeat These 5 Mistakes We Made When Visiting Cameron Highlands, Malaysia

 Cameron Highlands has been on our radar for a few years.
 However, we kept putting it off because of its inaccessibility from Singapore.

-The bus from Singapore to Cameron Highlands takes about 9 hours.
+The bus from Singapore to Cameron Highlands takes about 9 hours (FYI, here’s a list of buses you can take from Singapore to Cameron.
+Personally, I prefer The One Travel/Five Star Express).
 By flight, one needs to fly to Ipoh or Kuala Lumpur first, then take a bus to Cameron Highlands.

 A few months ago, we decided to go for a week-long trip to various Malaysia cities, including Cameron Highlands, Ipoh and Penang.
 Since we wanted to visit multiple cities in a short frame of time, we dedicated one night in Cameron Highlands.